AHWALab/EF5WADomain/README.md

 **1) GHANA_domain:**
 - **GIS**: GIS files used to configure the study region, also flash flood event locations.
 - **DATA_obs**: Observational streamflow data from different entities.
 - **Model_config**: Datasets needed to run Ghana high resolution model (90m), such as basic grid files, parameters, and forcings.
-This folder also contains instructions and inputs to calculate CREST and KW parameters.
 - **Results:**: Calibration baseline and Seasonal Calibration for Ghana model at 90m and 1km.

 **2) WEST_AFRICA_domain:**